MarcusWolschon/osmeditor4android/documentation/docs/tutorials/faq.md

 #### What is Vespucci NOT? ####
-  * Vespucci is not a mobile map-viewer.
-It does not display pre-rendered tiles (e.g. Mapnik, Osmarender ...)
+  * Vespucci is not primarily a mobile map-viewer.
   * Vespucci is not a mobile navigation solution.
 It does not feature any routing algorithm.
   * Vespucci is not a full replacement for JOSM or other desktop editors, but nearly.
 It strives for maximum usability on mobile devices which are limited in many regards.